BOTTLING INTERNATIONAL LTD – TERMS AND CONDITIONS OF SUPPLY OF GOODS AND SERVICES

 2. Basis of contract

-2.2 The Order – constitutes an offer by the Customer to purchase the Products in accordance with these Conditions.
+2.2 An Order constitutes an offer by the Customer to purchase the Products and/or Services in accordance with these Conditions.
 The Customer is responsible for ensuring that the terms of the Order and any applicable Specification are complete, accurate and meets its requirements.

 2.3 The Order shall only be deemed to be accepted when the Supplier issues a written acceptance of the Order, at which point the Contract shall come into existence.
 Once the Contract comes into existence, the Customer shall not cancel or vary the Order without the Supplier’s express written consent.
-If such notice of cancellation is received less than 72 hours before delivery is due to take place, the Supplier reserves the right to charge the Customer reasonable cancellation charges and/or a restocking fee of up to 25% of the Price.
+If such notice of cancellation is received less than 72 hours before the agreed production date in respect of Goods or the agreed supply date in respect of Services, the Supplier reserves the right to charge the Customer reasonable cancellation charges or costs should the production date need to be moved.

 2.6 The Customer waives any right it might otherwise have to rely on any term endorsed upon, delivered with or contained in any document that is inconsistent with these Conditions.

-3.1 The Products are described in the Specification.
+3.1 The Products are described in the Specification agreed between the customer and supplier.

 3.2 The Supplier reserves the right to amend the Specification if required by any Applicable Law.